Comparison of programming languages (syntax): Unique variants

-In fixed format code, line indentation is significant.
+In fixed format code, line indenting is significant.
 Columns 1–6 and columns from 73 onwards are ignored.
 If a * or / is in column 7, then that line is a comment.
 Until COBOL 2002, if a D or d was in column 7, it would define a "debugging line" which would be ignored unless the compiler was instructed to compile it.